Nash Equilibria on (Un)Stable Networks: Introduction

-Econometric models of networks and actions are proposed in \cite{goldsmith2013social} and \cite{hsieh2014social} where the decisions to form friendships influence the decision to engage in a particular activity.
+Econometric models of networks and actions are proposed in \cite{goldsmith2013social}, \cite{HsiehLee2016social} and \cite{JohnssonMoon2019} where the decisions to form friendships influence the decision to engage in a particular activity.
 The focus of their research, however, is not on policy analysis nor on accounting for the possible endogenous response of the friendship network to changing the decision environment.
-Thus, they are able to abstract from the converse feedback from actions to friendship formation and, also, to avoid the equilibrium microfoundations of a strategic model and an explicit treatment of the possibility for multiplicity.
 In contrast, the framework proposed in \cite{Boucher2016} is microfounded as a particular equilibrium in a non-cooperative model of friendships and behaviors.
-Related work by \cite{hsieha2016network} propose a two-stage estimation procedure, with an application to R and D, which relies on conditional independence of links delivered by abstracting from link externalities. \cite{auerbach2016identification} obtains identification results within large network asymptotics which also rely on conditional independence of links.
-While the assumptions leading to conditional independence present a convenience, these limit the scope for studying peer effects, in addition ruling out externalities in the network formation.\footnote{It is important to realize that network economics owes its appeal namely because networks conceptualize so naturally situations with externalities, so ruling these out in essence defies the use of network economics.} Finally, there are recent contributions to the econometrics literature which focus on link formation, though these are not easily extendable to include action choice as well.\footnote{See \cite{Sheng2014structural}, \cite{ArunJackson2016}, \cite{Leung2014random}, \cite{dePaulaRichardsTamer2014identification}, \cite{Graham2014econometric}, \cite{Menzel2015strategic} and the reviews in \cite{Arun2015econometrics,dePaula2016Econometrics,Bramoulle2016Oxford}.}
+Related work by \cite{hsieha2016network} proposes a two-stage estimation procedure, with an application to R and D, which relies on conditional independence of links delivered by abstracting from link externalities. \cite{CanenTrebbiJackson2016} propose an empirically tractable framework, building on \cite{CabralesCalvoArmengolZenou2011}, where politicians choose both socialization and legislation efforts, and study bill cosponsorship in the U.S. Congress. \footnote{There are recent contributions to the econometrics literature which focus on link formation, though these are not easily extendable to include action choice as well, e.g., see \cite{Sheng2014structural}, \cite{ArunJackson2016}, \cite{Leung2014random}, \cite{dePaulaRichardsTamer2014identification}, \cite{Graham2014econometric}, \cite{Menzel2015strategic} and the reviews in \cite{Arun2015econometrics,dePaula2016Econometrics,Bramoulle2016Oxford}.} Differently to this literature, the proposed model is founded on the explicite strategic incentives that guarantee network stability in the sense of \cite{Jackson_Wolinsky_1996}.

-The theoretical analysis in \cite{Jackson2016Paradox} argues that variability in individuals' popularity (degree in a social network) leads to biased perceptions for the social norm which in turn leads to higher levels of activities compared to a situation when there is no variability in individuals' popularity.\footnote{This increase is further amplified if the most popular individuals are those with the highest proclivity for extreme behaviors.} Although the model in this paper is different in that individuals choose their friends and I exploit different information assumptions, one of my counterfactual experiments hints to such amplification mechanisms (in quite different settings) where as a result of the endogenous response of the social network to a price increase the intended effects on the overall smoking are amplified.